enhancedsociety/meld/README.md

 This repo is the set of contracts for the GOLD token from Meld.

-In at its core it's a very simple token with some slight modifications to allow for compliance checking and blacklisting.
+In at its core it's a very simple token with some slight modifications to allow for compliance checking i.e. whitelisting and blacklisting.
+All these address lists are managed within the token contract itself.

-All the compliance officer, blacklist and minter lists are all managed within the token contract.
-At present there's a list to enforce who can hold the token built in but disabled.
-At a later date it could be turned on or replaced entirely without adversely impacting the operation of the token.
+Blacklisting/Whitelisting exist to allow for compliance with the regulatory requirements.

+By Default the Whitelist is off and can be turned on/off by the owner based on their operational & legal requirements.
+Turning the Whitelist on only allows addresses listed in the whitelist to send/receive the token.

+Any address added to the blacklist cannot send/receive the token.

-There's 4 main actors accounted for in these contracts.
+There's 2 main roles accounted for in the tokens compliance contract.
 Each of these actors can be filled by multiple ethereum addresses, but likely will be filled by a multisig address.

-1. Holder - anyone holding the token.
-Currently the holder whitelist is disabled.
+1. Owner - Address holding the token that can add / remove addresses to the whitelist & blacklist.
-2. Blacklist - the naughty list
-3. Minter - minters can mint tokens into any holder's address (or any address if holder list is off)
+2. Minter - minters can mint tokens to any compliant addresses.
-4. Compliance Officer - manage the membership of the other lists, except minters.

-The Blacklist is on by default and the holder list is off.

-Minters and Compliance officers can only be removed by themselves (ie renunciation) so additions to these lists should be taken very seriously.
+Minters and Owner can only be removed by themselves (ie renunciation) so additions to these lists should be taken very seriously.
 The ES recommendation would be to have a multisig wallet perform duties on each of these lists.